algorandfoundation/beaker/blog/blog.md

 ## Pyteal ABI

-PyTeal now provides the necessary components to handle encoding/decoding of types in a contract.
-The PyTeal `Router` class even provides a way to route method handling logic and passing decoded types directly to a method as well as providing the ABI contract spec.
+PyTeal now handles encoding/decoding of data types in a contract.
+The PyTeal `Router` class even provides a way to handle method routing logic, passing decoded types directly to a method, and provides the ABI contract spec.

-For example, if you want to create and handle a method that adds 1 to a uint8 you can do so thusly:
+For example, if you want a method that adds 1 to a uint8, you can write it thusly:

 ```py
 @router.method